IdahoLabUnsupported/OCPP-2.0.1-Interim-KPI-Calculator/README.md

 ## Executing program

+Ensure the KPI_CALC_REPO_PATH is set proper in reader.py, split_data_into_charger_files.py, parse_messages.py, and calculator.py.

 The following commands are meant to be executed in order:

-python reader.py (if your OCPP conforms to the standards present in the code) python split_data_into_charger_files.py python parse_messages.py python calculator.py --start_date <string of the start date of the data> --end_date <string of the end date of the date>
+python reader.py (if your OCPP conforms to the standards present in the code) python split_data_into_charger_files.py python parse_messages.py python calculator.py --start_date <string of the start date of the data> --end_date <string of the end date of the date> --pf <string of parsed file used as input for calculations>

 ## Assumptions